 - What experience does ESA have with federally funded projects?

 ESA has decades of experience successfully delivering NEPA approvals for federally funded transportation projects in each of our regions nationwide.
 We have a comprehensive understanding of the requirements for NEPA compliance as dictated by U.S. DOT funding administrations including the FHWA, FTA, Federal Railroad Administration, and Federal Aviation Administration, as well as State agencies with delegated NEPA authority.
 We have recently or are currently providing NEPA services for dozens of transportation projects with federal funding from programs such as the Highway Bridge Program, Highway Safety Improvement Program, Congestion Mitigation and Air Quality Improvement Program (CMAQ), Safe Routes to Schools (SRTS), Active Transportation Program, 5331 Grants for Rural Areas, Rebuilding American Infrastructure with Sustainability and Equity (RAISE), Emergency Relief, and many more.

 The key takeaway: Federal funding available through the IIJA has several implications for environmental clearance of your project.
 ESA’s environmental planning staff can help you navigate these implications to ensure successful project delivery at any stage.

 Still have questions?
 Visit our transportation services page to learn more about how ESA can assist our clients engaged in transportation projects.
-Or connect with ESA’s transportation sector specialists: Melissa Logue (Northern California), Tamseel Mir (Southern California), Sandy Scheda (Southeast), Stacy Bumback (Northwest), and Christina Maxwell (Southern California).
+Or connect with ESA’s transportation sector specialists: Melissa Logue (Northern California), Tamseel Mir (Southern California), Sandy Scheda (Southeast), and Stacy Bumback (Northwest).